Insight - As Boeing, Airbus factories hum, suppliers get rattled

 Demanding lower prices in exchange for sales is a well-known tactic in other industries.
 Big retailers like Wal-Mart Stores Inc and Costco Wholesale Corp are famous for it.
 But the large price cuts now hitting suppliers are new, and are landing hard in an industry where sales volumes are relatively low.

 Boeing and Airbus also make far less money selling finished planes than suppliers earn from selling parts.
-Boeing's jetliner business, for example, had an operating profit margin of 10.8 percent last year, compared with an average of about 16 percent for suppliers.
-Airbus' commercial aircraft profit margin was 4 percent.
+Boeing's jetliner business, for example, made an operating profit of 10.8 percent last year, compared with an average of about 16 percent for suppliers.
+Airbus' commercial aircraft profit was 4 percent.

-"Plane makers have a legitimate gripe," said Tom Captain, head of the global aerospace and defense consulting practice at Deloitte.
+"Plane makers have a legitimate gripe," said Tom Captain, head of the global aerospace and defence consulting practice at Deloitte.

 To some extent, aircraft makers are victims of their customers, the airlines.
 Planes are technical marvels that operate with great precision and safety, but the flying public still demands fares that cost less than a good hotel room, and jet fuel costs are likely to remain high.
 So airlines are driving hard bargains to pay as little as possible for jets.